Devontae Wilfredo Torriente Email & Phone Number

 Summer Law Clerk

 NPAP's mission is to promote the accountability of law enforcement officers and their employers for violations of the Constitution and the laws of the United States.
-In my role, I contribute to NPAP's litigation, amicus advocacy, legislative efforts, and coordination of resources for member-attorneys who litigate police accountability cases across the country.
+In my role, I contribute to NPAP's litigation, amicus advocacy, legislative efforts, and coordination of resources for member-attorneys who litigate police accountability cases across the.

 Intern